We had just 10 days to dash down the Lau Group islands before heading around to Nadi to pick up our wives arriving from Australia.

 It’s a difficult scenario.
 Do you restrict entry to an Authority, making matters worse, or do you hope the Australian law (on an Australian registered vessel) works in your favour in a foreign country when/if things go pair-shaped?
 Would your Insurer cancel your insurance for non-compliance?

-After the crew were separated, we quietly sat and made loose talk about rugby, Fiji having just got a silver in the Olympics.
+After the vessels crew were separated, we quietly sat and made loose talk about rugby, Fiji having just got a silver in the Olympics.

 Our Cat 1 Medical Kit prescription packets are in the safe (as stated on the Fiji entry documentation).
-They went about opening all the sealed packets to check packet contents without either of us being present.
+They went about opening the sealed packets to check packet contents without either of us being present.
 We were told, they also carefully read the prescription labels.

 This now presents a major problem at our next international port, where we will be asked why the seals to the packets of prescribed medications have been opened with no notation in the record sheets by the person opening the packets.
-We didn’t see them opening the packets, but they were all open after their departure.
+We didn’t see them opening the packets, but some were all open after their departure.

 The only document we had, came with the yacht from Leopard Catamarans.
 They then ventured outside and asked for assistance with all lockers outside where the same rigorous process took place.